zapabob/ROCm/docs/install/linux/install-quick.md

 :::
 ::::

 ::::{rubric} 3.
-Update the list of packages
+Update the list of packages.
 ::::

 ```shell